allisonhorst/palmerpenguins/README.md

 `bill_length_mm` and `bill_depth_mm` to be more intuitive.

-For this penguin data, the culmen (bill) length and depth are measured as shown below (thanks Kristen Gorman for clarifying\!):
+For this penguin data, the culmen (bill) length and depth are measured as shown below (thanks Kristen Gorman for clarifying!):

 <img src="man/figures/culmen_depth.png" width="75%" style="display: block; margin: auto;" />